dlbac/MLBAC-Admin/README.md

 `trained_ml_models/` directory contains trained ML model for both *RF-MLBAC* and *ResNet-MLBAC* prototypes.

 `source-code/` contains programs related to updating and retraining ML models of both prototypes.

+## Dependent Libraries
+- python 3.6 or above (experimented with version 3.8.10)
+- keras 2.5.0
+- tensorflow 2.2 or above (experimented with version 2.5.0)
+- scikit-learn (experimented with version 0.24.2)